ipclucas/JekyllTest/docs/getting-started/ios.md

 - Payment related credentials: username/email, password, service name and tenant key
 </div>

-**If you are missing any of these items, please contact Infinite Peripherals**
+***If you are missing any of these items, please contact Infinite Peripherals**

 ---

 ## Project Setup
+Before we jump into the code we need to make sure your Xcode project is properly configured to use the QuantumPay frameworks.
+Follow the steps below to get you set up.

 ### Adding the QuantumPay SDKs

-1. Open Xcode and create a new folder to put the frameworks in
+1. Open Xcode and create a new folder to put the frameworks in.
+If you have a place for frameworks already you can skip this.

 2. Drag the QuantumPay frameworks into your folder